JuliaDynamics/Attractors.jl/docs/src/examples.md

 ## Matching limit cycles and fixed points in a system with heterogeneous state space

-This example discusses the situation of a dynamical system that during a global continuation transitions from a fixed point to a limit cycle and then to another fixed point that is on the other end of the limit cycle.
-In the context of this scenario, we want to NOT match the fixed points with the limit cycle during the continuation.
+This example discusses the situation of a dynamical system that during a global continuation it from a fixed point `A` to a limit cycle `B` and then to another fixed point `C` that is far away (in statespace) from `A`.
+In the context of this scenario, we do NOT want to match the fixed points with the limit cycle during the continuation.
 Furthermore, this particular dynamical system has a heterogeneous state space: the different dynamic variables have wildly different units, and there is no sensible transformation